RivenSkaye/mpv-scripts/yeetpls/README.md

 	- The value returned should be a string that can be written to a playlist file, according to the playlist spec.
 - `test_format`:
 	- Argument given for this function is always just the content of the file.
-	- The value returned should be a boolean.
+	- The value returned should be a Boolean.
 	- If multiple format specs allow for the same parser to be used (m3u/m3u8 for example), an extra step is required:
 		- Mention this in any PR to add functionality
 		- Provide a list of all formats that match